Continuous Delivery Intake

 --json

-intake resolve reads .agentxchain/state.json, verifies that the governed run_id still matches the intent's target_run, and then maps the run outcome back onto intake state truth.
+For repo-local execution, intake resolve reads .agentxchain/state.json, verifies that the governed run_id still matches the intent's target_run, and then maps the run outcome back onto intake state truth.

 Run-outcome mapping